Jorim-M/Simple-School-Timetable-App/README.md

 # Simple-School-Timetable-App
 A simple school timetable application built using PHP &amp; MySQL.
+The application uses a CRUD operation for its execution.
 The objective was to grow this prototype into full fledged collaborative application that allowed teachers to digitize the Southview Junior School's timetable and give their website https://svs.sc.ke/ functionality.